MiguelMedeiros/lnpay/README.md

 - {Object} [params] - Params object.
 - {boolean} [params.public] - (default: false) if set to true, the LNURL will be a one-time allowable withdraw for the amount set with no sensitive data in the LNURL.
 Good for public use.
-- {string} [params.passTru] - Base64 encoded json of data to use in webhooks, etc
+- {string} [params.passThru] - Base64 encoded json of data to use in webhooks, etc
 - {string} [params.memo] - Memo note for the invoice.
 - {number} [params.num_satoshis] - Max number of satoshis this LNURL is good for.
 If blank max wallet balance is used.